 Our goal is to give students the opportunity to view world class cinema and discuss first-hand with the directors the film’s cultural themes in order to connect the art back to the world around them and shift the idea of consuming film as a passive medium into one that is active, present and invaluable.
 Film is a powerful teaching tool that can help students spark insightful questions, critical thoughts and valuable self reflection.

-The NashFilm Education Series will expose students to the art of filmmaking, help them appreciate the creative processes and discursive opportunities that films embody, and experience how films and conversations about film can foster respect for the diverse identities, beliefs, and values of individuals and groups.
+The NashFilm Education Series exposes students to the art of filmmaking, help them appreciate the creative processes and discursive opportunities that films embody, and experience how films and conversations about film can foster respect for the diverse identities, beliefs, and values of individuals and groups.

 Our goal is to offer Cinema Studies experiences to help students: